Atlas: Role Bias

 4. Would an AI answer change if you changed the role instruction inside the prompt?

-The human read happens before the team is chosen.
+The human check happens before the role is chosen.

 Role bias is easiest to see when every answer sounds professional.
 The useful move is not to punish the role.
-It is to name what each lens can see, then decide which lens deserves the first seat.
+It is to name what each lens can see, then decide which lens deserves first attention.

 Stan Tscherenkow reviewing the same growth signal through different role lenses.

 Same signal.
-Different rooms.
+Different lenses.
 Choose the lens first.